facebook/react/docs/docs/reference-test-renderer.md

 //   children: [ 'Facebook' ] }
 ```

-You can use Jest's snapshot testing feature to automatically save a copy of the JSON tree to a file and check in your tests that it hasn't changed: http://facebook.github.io/jest/blog/2016/07/27/jest-14.html.
+You can use Jest's snapshot testing feature to automatically save a copy of the JSON tree to a file and check in your tests that it hasn't changed: [Learn more about it](http://facebook.github.io/jest/blog/2016/07/27/jest-14.html).

-You can also traverse a ReactElement by methods ReactTestInstance provides.
+You can also traverse the output to find specific nodes and make assertions about them.

 ```javascript
 import TestRenderer from 'react-test-renderer';